conda-forge/ilmbase-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `ilmbase` can be installed with:
+Once the `conda-forge` channel has been enabled, `ilmbase, py-ilmbase` can be installed with:

 ```
-conda install ilmbase
+conda install ilmbase py-ilmbase
 ```

 It is possible to list all of the versions of `ilmbase` available on your platform with: